abdullahbilal-code/computerSystemsSecuirty/README.md

-# Secure Chat App – End-to-End Encrypted Messaging
+# Secure Chat App End-to-End Encrypted

 This project is built for our Computer Systems Security module.

 It is a secure communication web app that allows two users to send and receive end-to-end encrypted messages using RSA public/private key pairs.
 Keys are generated in the browser and only public keys are shared with the backend.

-🛠️ Tech Stack
+Tech Stack

 - Frontend: React (create-react-app)
 - Backend: Express.js + Node.js